Knowledge Technologies and the Asymmetric Threat

 We are arguing that the development of categorical abstraction and the viewing of abstract models of social events, called “event chemistry”, are essential to national security.
 We are arguing that the current procurement process is not looking at and is not nurturing the types of science that is needed in this case.

 Response mechanisms to these threats must start with proper and clear intelligence about event structures expressed in the social world.
-Because computers cannot alone provide proper and clear intelligence, human sharing of tacit knowledge must lie at the foundation of these response mechanisms.
+Human sharing of tacit knowledge must lie at the foundation of these response mechanisms.

 Understanding the difference between computer-mediated knowledge exchanges and human discourse in the “natural” setting is critically important.
 One of our challenges is due to advances in warfare capabilities, including the existence of weapons of mass destruction.
 Another obvious challenge is due to the existence of the Internet and other forms of communication systems.
 Economic globalization and the distribution of goods and services presents yet another set of challenges.
 If the world social system is to be healthy, it is necessary that these security issues be managed.